Once Upon a Mattress (film)

 Once Upon a Mattress is a 2005 made-for-television musical comedy film directed by Kathleen Marshall.
-The teleplay by Janet Brownell is based on the 1958 musical of the same name, which in turn was based on the 1835 fairytale The Princess and the Pea by Hans Christian Andersen.
-It stars Carol Burnett, Dennis O'Hare and Tracey Ullman and features Tom Smothers, Matthew Morrison, Edward Hibbert, Michael Boatman, and Zooey Deschanel.
-It aired on December 18, 2005 as the eighth episode of the forty-seventh season of The Wonderful World of Disney and is the last original television movie from that series.
+The teleplay by Janet Brownell is based on the 1959 musical of the same name, which in turn was based on the 1835 fairytale The Princess and the Pea by Hans Christian Andersen.
+It had previously been made into a TV movie in 1972, but with Carol Burnett in her original stage role of Princess Winnifred - she is Queen Aggravain in this 2005 version.
+It stars Burnett, Denis O'Hare, and Tracey Ullman and features Tom Smothers, Matthew Morrison, Edward Hibbert, Michael Boatman, and Zooey Deschanel.
+This 2nd version aired on December 18, 2005 on ABC as the eighth episode of the forty-seventh season of The Wonderful World of Disney and is the last original television movie from that series.
 It received moderate to positive reviews and was nominated for two Primetime Emmy Awards.

 Plot

+The original airing on The Wonderful World of Disney had an introductory scene taking place in the present day at the Magic Kingdom in Walt Disney World, where a little girl asks the other Disney Princesses such as Snow White and Belle about Princess Winnifred.
+The girl then bumps into Carol Burnett who begins to tell her the story.

 A chorus introduces a kingdom where no one can marry until Prince Dauntless does, but his mother, Queen Aggravain, has incredibly high standards for his bride, believing only a "genuine" princess is good enough for her son.
 After the latest princess to ask for his hand fails the test set out for her, Dauntless mentions to Aggravain that he suspects that she is sabotaging his marriage prospects, which she falsely denies.
-Meanwhile, Lady Larkin has discovered that she is pregnant and that she and Sir Harry, captain of the guard, need to find Dauntless a bride so that they themselves can get married and prevent Larkin from being banished from the kingdom.
+Meanwhile, Lady Larken has discovered that she is pregnant and that she and Sir Harry, captain of the guard, need to find Dauntless a bride so that they themselves can get married and prevent Larken from being banished from the kingdom.

 After several weeks of searching, Harry brings back Winnifred, a princess from the northern swamps who arrives at the castle after swimming the moat.
 Though Aggravain is disgusted by Winnifred, Dauntless falls instantly in love with her.
 Despite the queen's protestations, Dauntless convinces her to give Winnifred a chance, and the ladies of the court take Winnifred to get dry as Aggravain consults with the Wizard to pick a test.
 Deciding that the test should be on sensitivity, something Winnifred surely knows nothing about, they plan to test her that evening by placing a pea under twenty mattresses, claiming that a genuine princess could never sleep without feeling it.